Smalls141414/CS151-MacroTracker/README.md

 ## Technical Description
 For this project, we will be using the Java programming language, and will be hosting all files locally via an SQLite database.

+## Snapshot of Working Program and UML Class Diagram
+*Make sure to remove Person.java from UML Diagram*

 ## Intended Usage
 This application can be opened after every meal to add and store previous macronutrient information based on the time that it’s added.
 All data will be stored so that the software can analyze and display the information to the user in a clear and concise format.

+## Steps to Run Code
+*Include how to function code and how to run jar file if working*